-- A53.
-The ISAs (UK and Ireland), taken together, provide the standards for the auditor's work in fulfilling the overall objectives of the auditor.
-The ISAs (UK and Ireland) deal with the general responsibilities of the auditor, as well as the auditor's further considerations relevant to the application of those responsibilities to specific topics. - A54.
-The scope, effective date and any specific limitation of the applicability of a specific ISA (UK and Ireland) is made clear in the ISA (UK and Ireland).
-Unless otherwise stated in the ISA (UK and Ireland), the auditor is permitted to apply an ISA (UK and Ireland) before the effective date specified therein. - A55.
-In performing an audit, the auditor may be required to comply with legal or regulatory requirements in addition to the ISAs (UK and Ireland).
-The ISAs (UK and Ireland) do not override law or regulation that governs an audit of financial statements.
-In the event that such law or regulation differs from the ISAs (UK and Ireland), an audit conducted only in accordance with law or regulation will not automatically comply with ISAs (UK and Ireland). - A56.
-The auditor may also conduct the audit in accordance with both ISAs (UK and Ireland) and auditing standards of a specific jurisdiction or country.
-In such cases, in addition to complying with each of the ISAs (UK and Ireland) relevant to the audit, it may be necessary for the auditor to perform additional audit procedures in order to comply with the relevant standards of that jurisdiction or country.
+- A56.
+The scope, effective date and any specific limitation of the applicability of a specific ISA (UK) is made clear in the ISA (UK).
+Unless otherwise stated in the ISA (UK), the auditor is permitted to apply an ISA (UK) before the effective date specified therein. - A57.
+In performing an audit, the auditor may be required to comply with legal or regulatory requirements in addition to the ISAs (UK).
+The ISAs (UK) do not override law or regulation that governs an audit of financial statements.
+In the event that such law or regulation differs from the ISAs (UK), an audit conducted only in accordance with law or regulation will not automatically comply with ISAs (UK). - A58.
+The auditor may also conduct the audit in accordance with both ISAs (UK) and auditing standards of a specific jurisdiction or country.
+In such cases, in addition to complying with each of the ISAs (UK) relevant to the audit, it may be necessary for the auditor to perform additional audit procedures in order to comply with the relevant standards of that jurisdiction or country.